felix-andreas/apace/README.md

 ## Installing
-Install and update using pip:
+Install and update using pip or pipenv:

 ```sh
 pip install -U apace